 There’s a new, better way to hydrate your hair—and it's not happening in the shower.

-We don't wash moisturizer off our faces a minute after applying it, so why do we rinse out hair conditioner?
+You don't wash moisturizer off your face a minute after applying it, so why do you rinse out hair conditioner?

 Why You Need a Leave-In Conditioner

 Just like traditional conditioner, these no-rinse versions rely on silicones, ingredients that coat the hair to keep it silky, protected, and tangle-free.
 But because you apply them on halfway-dry hair and don’t wash them off, all the formula stays on your hair, says Scott-Dickins.
 They’re also lightweight, so the conditioner doesn’t build up, which can make strands dull and flat.
 (Related: The Best Clarifying Shampoo to Remove Buildup from Your Hair and Scalp)

 Most people apply leave-in in addition to a normal shampoo-and-condition routine in the shower; however, one of the latest conditioning methods is to use only shampoo in the shower, towel-dry hair but leave it damp, then apply a conditioner that’s designed to stay.
 This saves conditioner, but is also less likely to damage your strands.

 “Hair is at its most fragile when it’s wet,” says Britta Cox, the founder of Aquis hair care.
 “As strands soak up water, they swell and stretch, making them more prone to breakage and dullness.”
 By skipping conditioner in the shower, you limit your exposure (and consume less water).
 (P.S.
 You can save plastic by switching to a shampoo bar, too.)